Dave-Gilbert/rgen/README.md

 Comment codes are exposed when grading student work, they include a decimal point, "Q8.1", "Q8.2" etc., but are hidden in the student view.
-Comments are numbered internally in the order that they are created, but the order of presentation can be modified by editing the rubric.
+Comments are numbered internally in the order that they are created, but the order of presentation can be modified by editing the rubric and moving comments either up or down in the selection menus.
 In the above example comments are grouped by type and severity.
 This makes finding a comment in a list easier.
 The same order is generated in the student's version which can help with clarity, again by keeping related remarks grouped.

 ## RGEN Searching for Students with particular Comments